samanmanesh/social-media/README.md

 <h1 align="center">   Hilarion Social Media </h1>

 A social media app where users can open an account and share posts with friends.
-You can follow and get followed by others, see their posts, like them and get suggestions from friends.
+You can follow and get followed by others, see their posts, like them and get friend suggestions.

 It’s a full-stack specifically MERN web app inspired by Instagram.